-Slavery and Human Trafficking Statement for the Year Ended 31 March 2017
+Slavery and Human Trafficking Statement for the Year Ended 31 March 2018

 Flogas Britain Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chain.
-We are therefore Committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.
+We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

 We are a distributor of LPG in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
 More information on our business is available at www.flogas.co.uk,

 We are a part of the DCC Group.
-DCC is an international sales, marketing, distribution and business support services group.
-Its headquarters are in Dublin, Ireland and it is listed on the London Stock Exchange.
-DCC currently has operations in 15 countries and employs over 11,000 people.
-More information on the DCC Group is available at www.dcc.ie.
+DCC is a leading international sales, marketing and support services group.
+Its headquarters are in Dublin, Ireland, is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 Our business is organised into one business unit: Flogas Britain Limited.
 Flogas is a distributor of liquid petroleum gas (propane and butane) to householders and industrial businesses across the UK.
 We also supply liquid natural gas and aerosol to industrial businesses as well as medical gases and devices to the healthcare industry.

-Our policy on slavery and human trafficking is set out at the commencement of this
+Our policy on slavery and human trafficking is set out at the commencement of this statement.

 As part of our compliance with the policies referred to above, we take the following steps: